Dynamics of Pseudoentanglement: Properties of the local automaton gate set

-Another way of arriving at a similar conclusion is that pseudoentanglement requires magic~\cite{grewal_stabilizer_2023}, and two-qubit automaton gate sets happen to also be Clifford.
+Another way of arriving at a similar conclusion is to note that pseudoentanglement requires magic~\cite{grewal_stabilizer_2023,grewal_pseudoentanglement_2024}, and two-qubit automaton gate sets happen to also be Clifford.
 Thus if we start from a stabilizer subset state (e.g. $\ket{0}^{\otimes N-k}\otimes \ket{+}^{\otimes k}$) we cannot produce a pseudoentangled ensemble.
 However, for $m\leq 3$, it is instead possible to show that the gate set comprising NOT and CNOT yields irreducible Markov chains.
-This is perhaps related to the fact that mimicking the 3 lowest moments of the Haar measure does not require magic (as Clifford circuits form 3-designs on qubits).
+This is perhaps related to the fact that Clifford circuits form 3-designs on qubits, so matching the 3 lowest moments of the Haar measure does not require magic.